 Book Chapters & Encyclopedia Entries:

-- Cotter, William M. (under review).
+- Cotter, William M. (to appear).
 Dialect Contact and Phonological Change, in Lucas, Chris and Stefano Manfredi (eds).
 Arabic and contact-induced change: A handbook.
 Berlin: Language Science Press.

 - Cotter, William M. (to appear).
 Linguistic diversity and plurality in the Middle East and North Africa.
 In James Stanlaw (ed).
 The International Encyclopedia of Linguistic Anthropology.
 Oxford: Wiley-Blackwell.